josephluck/helix/docs/Models/Effects.md

 ### Typescript

-To be sure that when we call `actions.fetch` that we are passing the correct arguments, let's add some types to our effects:
+To be sure that when we call `actions.fetch` that we are passing the correct arguments, let's add some types:

 ```typescript
 interface Effects {